-This information has been derived from each Fund's financial statements, which have been audited by KPMG LLP, the Funds' independent registered public accounting firm.
-Its report, along with each Fund's financial statements, appears in the annual report.
-You can obtain the annual report, which contains more performance information, at no charge by calling 877-835-4531.
+The information below has been derived from each Fund's financial statements, which have been audited by KPMG LLP, the Funds' independent registered public accounting firm.
+Its report, along with each Fund's financial statements, appears in the Funds' Form N-CSR filing for the fiscal year ending June 30, 2024 and are available upon request, at no charge, by calling 877-835-4531.